DocF/DocF.github.io/_pages/about.md

 - Member of the Technical Committee on System Complexity, Chinese Association of Automation

 ### Journal Reviewers
-- IIEEE Transactions on Image Processing
+- IEEE Transactions on Image Processing
 - Neurocomputing
 - Pattern Recognition Letters
 - Image and Vision Computing
 - IEEE Sensors Journal
-- International Journal of Digital Earth
-- Infrared Physics & Technology
 - Journal of Visual Communication and Image Representation